-Based on advice from the Victorian Chief Health Officer, the Victorian Government announced that mandatory wearing of face coverings will extend to all of Victoria from 11.59pm Sunday 2 August.
-This means everyone over the age of 12 must wear a face covering when they leave their home for one of four reasons:
+In line with advice from the Victorian Chief Health Officer, everyone over the age of 12 must wear a face mask when they leave their home for one of four reasons:

 - study or work — if you cannot work from home